Anushka091922/KAVACH-/README.md

 information about your cryptocurrency holdings by entering your public and private keys.
 Simply input the keys for the desired cryptocurrency and our system will display the related holdings.
-But that's not all - we've also included a convenient feature that allows you to scan digital images of Base58 addresses to quickly and accurately identify related cryptocurrency holdings.
+But that's not all; we've also included a convenient feature that allows you to scan digital images of Base58 addresses to quickly and accurately identify related cryptocurrency holdings.